 A health coach is a wellness guide and supportive mentor.
 Together, we’ll work to achieve your goals in areas such as weight management, food cravings, sleep and energy.
 Through working with me, you’ll develop a deeper understanding of the foods and lifestyle choices that work best for you and implement lasting changes that will improve your energy, balance and health.

 We are not only fed by food but by other factors in our lives.
-Healthy relationships, a fulfilling career, regular physical activity and a spiritual practice are essential forms of nourishment.
-When these “primary foods” are balanced, what you eat becomes secondary.
+Healthy relationships, a fulfilling career, regular physical activity and spiritual practices are all essential forms of nourishment.
+When we balance these “primary foods" in our life, what you eat becomes secondary.

 The concept of bio-individuality is that each person has her or his own food and lifestyle needs.
 So, when the experts say, “dairy is good for you” or “fat is unhealthy,” it doesn’t apply to everyone.
 One person’s food is another person’s poison, and that’s why fad diets tend to fail in the long run.
 Working on the principle of bio-individuality, I’ll support you in making positive changes that are based on your unique needs, lifestyle, personal preferences, and background.
 Instead of prescribing one fix for all people, I use a personalized, holistic approach.

 Cravings play a critical role in understanding what your body needs and shouldn’t be ignored.
-When you learn how to deconstruct your cravings and understand what they’re really telling you, you will be able to reclaim a sense of balance and harmony.
+When you learn how to deconstruct your cravings and what they’re really telling you, you'll be able to reclaim a sense of balance and harmony.

 Many nutrition experts give their clients a list of foods to avoid and foods to eat, which explains why so many people are turned off by nutrition.
 My approach is different – by eating and drinking foods that are good for you, you will naturally have less room and desire for unhealthy foods.
 Simply put, you will “crowd out” the unhealthy food in your diet.
 This takes a little practice to make happen, but I will support you all the way.